linz/topo-workflows/docs/infrastructure/components/elastic.agent.md

 - Collect Kubernetes container logs has been de-activated.
 We already collect these logs using Fluent Bit and we want to avoid duplication.
 - Collect Kubernetes events from Kubernetes API Server has been de-activated.
 We already collect these events using Event exporter and we want to avoid duplication.

+## When to update

+- Update Elastic Agent whenever the Elastic Stack (e.g. Elastic Cloud) is upgraded to keep versions aligned.
+- Perform updates via Helm (code change), not directly in Elastic Fleet, to avoid configuration drift.
+- Also update for critical fixes or security advisories from Elastic.

 ## Investigating the metrics